Relative \'etale slices and cohomology of moduli spaces: Introduction

 To that effect, we first prove a local structure theorem for smooth morphisms of smooth stacks at points with linearly reductive stabilizers (\Cref{proposition: relative smooth etale slice}).
 It states that the \'etale local tubular neighborhoods of smooth points of stacks obtained in \cite[Thm.
 1.2]{alper-hall-rydh-etale-slice} are functorial with respect to smooth morphisms. \Cref{proposition: relative smooth etale slice} should be thought of as a relative version of Luna \'etale slice theorem in the spirit of \cite{alper-hall-rydh-theetalelocalstructureofalgebraicstacks}.
 Alper--Janda have given an alternative proof of \Cref{proposition: relative smooth etale slice} \cite[Corollary 5.1]{jarod-felix-paper}.

-As a consequence of \Cref{proposition: relative smooth etale slice}, we obtain the following (see \Cref{cor: equisingularity} for a more precise formulation). \begin{introthm} Let $k$ be an algebraically closed field.
+As a consequence of \Cref{proposition: relative smooth etale slice}, we obtain the following (see \Cref{cor: equisingularity} for a more precise formulation). \begin{thm} Let $k$ be an algebraically closed field.
 Let $\cX \to S$ be a smooth stack with affine relative diagonal over a smooth algebraic space $S$ over $k$.
-If $\cX$ admits a good moduli space $M$, then the fibers of $M \to S$ are equisingular. \end{introthm}
+If $\cX$ admits a good moduli space $M$, then the fibers of $M \to S$ are equisingular. \end{thm}

 This equisingularity result, combined with the machinery of vanishing cycles, allows us to relate the cohomology of such moduli spaces as they vary in a family.
 For instance, we obtain the following simple description of the decomposition theorem, generalizing the classical theorem of Deligne on decomposition for projective smooth morphisms \cite{deligne-suites-spectrales}.